-In the year under review AIM raised $\pounds5.5$ billion of new capital, a sharp increase on the $\pounds3.6$ billion raised in the previous year.
-It was really encouraging to see existing AIM companies successfully raising funds to see them through the crisis, emphasising the advantages of a public market listing.
-Unsurprisingly the number of new issues remained low although our investment manager reports an uptick in companies looking to float in the next six months.
+In the year under review AIM raised £8.7 billion of new capital, a substantial increase on the £5.5 billion raised in the previous year.
+It was really encouraging to see existing AIM companies successfully raising funds to see them through the crisis and to put them on a growth track on the other side, emphasising the advantages of a public market listing.
+This was also the year when the number of new issues recovered very strongly, and our Investment Manager reports a good pipeline of companies looking to float in the next six months.